Back to blog

 Phase 1: Discovery And Scope Control

-Discovery turns a product idea into delivery assumptions.
+Discovery turns an app idea into delivery assumptions.
 The team should document the audience, core workflow, business rules, data needs, integrations, compliance constraints, device needs, and success metrics.
 The output should not be a vague brief.
 It should be a scope baseline that can be estimated and defended.

 • User decision: who is the first real user and what action must they complete?